tabathamurray/Crypto_Clustering/README.md

-## Crypto_Clustering
+## Clustering  Cryptocurrencies

-The purpose of this assignment is to create an analysis who would like to enter the crypto market using unsupervised learning to process date, cluster, and reduce dimensions and principle components using PCA.
+The purpose of this assignment is to create an analysis who would like to enter the crypto market using unsupervised learning to process data, cluster, and reduce dimensions and principle components using PCA.